lucjans26/wolkGeluid-portfolio/ReadMe.md

 Besides this we are working on an individual project.
 This gives us the oppertunity to focus more explicitly on specific learning outcomes.

 ### 5.1 Indiviual
+At the moment there are a number of streaming services available for streaming music.
+These services provide access to to music, as well as the possibility to upload music for others to hear.
+Due to the participation of major artists, many people use a subscription to listen to music without, for example, advertisements.

+Within the hardcore fitness community, music is central to many people's workouts.
+Although many people listen to pop music, there is also a large group that enjoys listening to heavier music, hardstyle.
+Although this is a wide genre in itself, there is a subgenre that likes to make covers or use samples of existing pop songs.
+Although this often falls under fair use, many platforms decide to remove these songs out of fear of backlash from the original artists.

+Wolkgeluid offers a music platform that is completely centered around this type of music and encourages it.
+This way everyone has the best workout!

 ### 5.2 Group